alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

 # (NOW REALLY EASY!)
 OpenCV and Dlib install for Raspberry Pi

-Simplify a lot the process of compiling and install OpenCV and Dlib on Raspberry Pi 3 or above.
+Simplify a lot the process of compiling and installing OpenCV and Dlib on Raspberry Pi 3 or above.

-I tried some different versions (of Hardware and Software) with success, but I´m not cover all, so.. please feel free to PR or tell me.
+I tried some different versions (of Hardware and Software) with success, but did not cover all, so.. please feel free to PR or tell me.

 ## Requirements

 * Raspberry Pi 3 or above
 * Raspbian Buster or above
-* Don´t lose any step!
+* Don´t lose any steps!

 ## About PIPENV